Taking a hike around camp is a great way to get your girls active at

 etc. Bring notebooks or paper and pencils/crayons.
 Have each girl

-spend several minutes observing and writing down (or draw is she would
+spend several minutes observing and writing down (or draw if she would

-prefer!) what she sees/hears/smells/feels of the nature around her.
-If
+prefer!) what she sees/hears/smells/feels from the nature around her.

 place and do the observations again.
 Compare observations each time.